-61 The previous application for the wider site, through the use of planning conditions, tightly controlled the operations on the site.
-This was required due to the proximity of residential dwellings.
-A number of conditions where imposed to cover noise, odour, operations etc. In particular the hours of operations were limited to 07.00 - 19.00 hours (apart from the occupancy of one of the buildings by cattle).
+71 The previous application for the wider site, through the use of planning conditions, tightly controlled the operations on the site.
+This was required due to the proximity of existing residential dwellings, particularly at Newton of Pitcairns.
+A number of conditions were imposed to cover noise, odour, operations, etc. In particular the hours of operations were limited to 07.00 - 19.00 hours (apart from the occupancy of one of the buildings by cattle).
 The proposed development is clearly an integral part of the previously approved development and is located in the same area, close to residential properties.
 This proposal therefore requires to be conditioned in the same manner as the other buildings and cannot be operated independently as their use may have implications on noise and odour.
 It is worth noting that had the buildings been proposed in another location and not in association with the cattle and workshop buildings then such strict conditional control would not have been required.
 The need to impose the strict conditions has been raised with the agent and applicant who are content that the building would not be used outwith the previously conditioned operational hours.